Biodiversity

 Biophilia

-Even though our footprint is small, we understand the value of plants for the office interior.
-They improve air quality, absorb pollutants, reduce airport dust, and absorb background noise, creating a positive environment for our employees and guests.
-WOS supplies the corporate office with plants placed throughout the office from the lobby, offices, workstations, common areas, café, connector and other areas throughout the office.
+At WSC, vegetation is part of our DNA.
+We know there is value in surrounding ourselves with plants, even in our offices.
+Plants improve air quality, absorb pollutants, reduce airport dust, and absorb background noise, creating a positive environment for our employees and guests.
+Wright Outdoor Solutions (WOS) supplies the corporate office with plants placed throughout the office: in the lobby, offices, workstations, common areas, café and other areas throughout the office.
 They also provide landscaping work and a different seasonal arrangement for our front desk in the lobby each week.

 Employee Community Garden